-A shortfall which cannot be classified as either critical or major, but which indicates a departure from expected standards.
+A minor shortfall is one which cannot be classified as either critical or major, but which indicates a departure from expected standards.

 This category of shortfall requires the development of a corrective action plan, the results of which will usually be assessed by the HTA either by desk based or site visit.